EPZ2003/A5-PI2-backend/README.md

 > npm start

 ## How to start for the first time for *WINDOWS* - be on develop branch
 > npm run initiate-windows

-> npm start
+> npm start-windows

 ## For other times
+for linux :
 > npm start

+for windows :
+> npm run start-windows